DepledgeLab/DRUMMER/README.md

 # DRUMMER
-DRUMMER is a software packaged designed to identify RNA modifications at both transcript and nucleotide-level resolution through the comparative analysis of basecall errors in Nanopore direct RNA sequencing (DRS) datasets.
+DRUMMER is designed to identify RNA modifications at nucleotide-level resolution on distinct transcript isoforms through the comparative analysis of basecall errors in Nanopore direct RNA sequencing (DRS) datasets.

-DRUMMER was designed and implemented by Jonathan Abebe and [Daniel Depledge](https://med.nyu.edu/faculty/daniel-p-depledge)
+DRUMMER was designed and implemented by Jonathan S. Abebe and [Daniel P. Depledge](https://med.nyu.edu/faculty/daniel-p-depledge)

 ## Introduction